This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Google Fi coverage abroad is amazing.
 It’s fast enough for almost everything with 4G speeds (certainly enough to upload some Facebook photos, use Google maps, and check emails).
 It’s very reliable and easy to use.

-I use it frequently on trips to Canada, but have also tested it in several European countries, Mexico, Barbados, and even China where internet service is a complicated manner.
+I use it frequently on trips to Canada, but I’ve tested it on six continents without any major issues, including in China where internet service is a complicated manner.

-Google Fi is better than buying local sim cards in each country when you land.
-With Fi, you always have a US-based phone number which makes it very easy for family and friends to reach you even when you’re traveling.
-Before Fi, I was always emailing my mother with temporary phone numbers and instructions on how to reach me with Vietnamese country codes, etc. I was always worried that if there was an emergency at home, I’d never get the message!
+Fi is better than buying local sim cards in each country when you land.
+With Google Fi, you always have a US-based phone number which makes it very easy for family and friends to reach you even when you’re traveling.
+Before Fi, I was always emailing my mother with temporary phone numbers and instructions on how to reach me with Vietnamese country codes, etc. I was always worried that if there was an emergency at home, I wouldn’t get the message!

 Google Fi International Calls